Quality Assurance Principles

 - Update reference conditions as understanding improves

-- Link accounts to ecosystem monitoring programs
+- Link accounts to ecosystem monitoring programmes

 3.4.4 Future Prices and Values Uncertainty